 The destruction of culture began early and continues today as many Native children still receive the same message as Dr. Gourneau’s father: “That it is NOT good to be Indian.”
 She adds, “I received the same message.”

-After the Native Americans were “contained” to reservations, there was the necessity of making them fit to live in America.
+After the Native Americans were “contained” to reservations, there was a necessity to make them fit to live in America.
 Mary Annette Pember explains in The Atlantic, “…March 3, 1819, the Civilization Fund Act ushered in an era of assimilationist policies, leading to the Indian boarding-school era, which lasted from 1860 to 1978.
 The act directly spurred the creation of the schools by putting forward the notion that Native culture and language were to blame for what was deemed the country’s ‘Indian problem.’”

 In her article, Mary Annette recounts her mother’s struggle with the demons that haunted her after attending boarding school at “Saint Mary’s Catholic Indian Boarding School on the Ojibwe reservation in Odanah, Wisconsin—“Sister School,” a world ruled by nuns clad in long black robes.”
 Mary’s mother, Bernice, was never free of the abusive effects of the nuns.
 There are scars from these wounds that for centuries have festered under the surface, allowing for it to inspire devastating coping mechanisms (as mentioned above).